kign/starwars/README.md

 ## Implementation notes

  * Project is designed in a modular fashion to make it possible to similarly add other terminal games;
  * We don't yet use colors; terminal version will use your current foreground and background colors, `lanterna` emulator used white on black, Web version is white on teal, which has a benefit of working nicely despite one's local configuration.
 Still, we might adopt some color palette in the future;
  * Similarly, we don't use Unicode symbols.
 This makes it more fun :wink:;
  * `TeaVM` doesn't yet support some Java standard library methods added in Java 1.8 or later.
 This necessitates special library [`Utils.java`](https://github.com/kign/starwars/blob/master/src/main/java/net/inet_lab/terminal_games/common/Utils.java)
  * Originally, I was planning to generate Web Assembly from Java classes, but current version of `TeaVM` sadly has Web Assembly generator broken.
-That said, there is little downside to using JavaScript version.
-Also, for simplicity I am not using minifying; this is a simple option in `build.gradle`;
+That said, there is little downside to using JavaScript version;
+ * Also, for simplicity I am not using minifying, which makes generated 3,500-lines JavaScript file [almost readable](https://github.com/kign/starwars/blob/master/docs/starwars.js).
+There is an option to turn it on in `build.gradle`;
  * When run in a terminal (native or emulator), we save a "trail file" which could then be replayed (when passed as an argument) for testing or for fun.